-- Encourage alignment with key principles through the Code requirements; - This will include the facilitation of interaction between a range of stakeholder groups, including Indigenous stakeholders.. - Encourage and allow for Signatories to be transparent in providing the Administrator with contextual and circumstantial information; and - The Administrator encourages Signatories to show transparency and accountability to the Administrator, and if relevant publicly, in relation to their engagement with Traditional Owners, and particularly encouraging knowledge sharing around the complexities of engagement across different regions, project/method types, legislative contexts and business models.
-Following a best practise FPIC process means designing an engagement process (including timeframes) in collaboration with all relevant Indigenous stakeholders.
+- 1. Encourage alignment with key principles through the Code requirements; - This will include the facilitation of interaction between a range of stakeholder groups, including Indigenous stakeholders.. - Encourage and allow for Signatories to be transparent in providing the Administrator with contextual and circumstantial information; and - > The Administrator encourages Signatories to show transparency and accountability to the Administrator, and if relevant publicly, in relation to their engagement with Traditional Owners, and particularly encouraging knowledge sharing around the complexities of engagement across different regions, project/method types, legislative contexts and business models.
+Following a best practise FPIC process means designing an engagement process (including timeframes) in collaboration with all relevant Indigenous stakeholders. - 3.
+Support Signatories to improve industry practices over time. - The Administrator will encourage engagement in this area in a consistent and appropriate way.